MikeyCol/Math-140-Final-Project/README.md

 # Introduction
 This program implements pairs trading using LSTM networks to inform when to open or close short or long positoins in the market.

-The structure for the code and the math/ general scrture of the algorithm comes from
+The general structure for the code and the math/ general scrture of the algorithm comes from

 	A Machine Learning based Pairs Trading Investment Strategy (SpringerBriefs in Applied Sciences and Technology) 1st ed.
 2021